PerziThomas/DA_Perzi_Ambrosch/source/1_Introduction.md

 	\label{fig1_4}
 \end{figure}

-Two use cases are provided by the program in the form of _API services_ not connected to any frontend, a feature to get all intersections between a path and geofences, and a feature that shows geofence entry or exit events.
+Two use cases are provided by the program in the form of _API services_ (figure 1.5) not connected to any frontend, a feature to get all intersections between a path and geofences, and a feature that shows geofence entry or exit events.

 \begin{figure}[H]
 	\centering